This was Assembly life...

-A visit to an Assembly for Sunday morning worship seemed to confirm this impression, with the hour of high-volume congregational singing (much like this) and extemporaneous prayer, the Lord's supper every week, and several messages.
+A visit to an Assembly for Sunday morning worship seemed to confirm this impression, with the hour of high-volume congregational singing and extemporaneous prayer, the Lord's supper every week, and several messages.
 The Holy Spirit was perceived to lead the meetings directly and spontaneously, not limited to a pre-printed bulletin.

 How It Worked Out in Practice